virtblocks/virtblocks/README.markdown

 The top-level `Makefile` provides a convenient way to build and test all sub-projects at once.

+## License

+Virt Blocks is distributed under the terms of the MIT License.
+See the `LICENSE` file for details.

 ## Contributing

 GitHub pull requests and GitLab merge requests are both accepted, but